 - Dr. Mark Couldrick

 The centre does not employ any full-time staff but does have a part-time team who ensure legal care compliance is met.
-The Cameo Day Care team have worked together for over a decade and has been led by Anne Monk since 1992.
+The Cameo Day Care team have worked together for over a decade and has been led by Anne Davey since 1992.

 - Janet Morison – Cameo Day Care Assistant